hemanth-manoharan/tunneling/README.md

 It uses Caddy as the reverse-proxy in the tunneling host which enables one to expose the web application via https.

 Major features to be added
+- Add unit tests.
+- Validate with real RPi test setup.
-- API support - POST, PUT, DELETE http calls.
+- Add API support - POST, PUT, DELETE http calls.
-- Support for secure WebSockets for a secure tunnel across tunneling client and server.
+- Add support for secure WebSockets for a secure tunnel across tunneling client and server.